 The Capital Tangueros welcomes capable new volunteer editors, so if your would like to contribute to the DC tango community and are not currently an instructor or organizer, please send an email to the address below.

-Irina can be reached at bernini6@aol.com and her website is tangorina.com
+Barbara can be reached at barbdurr422@gmail.com or 202-617-5799.
+Her website is www.tangoseekers.com

 Ellen Engle and Marc Shepanek